alecheckert/strobemod/README.md

 ### Install

-`strobemodels` requires the following Python packages:
+`strobemodels` requires the following Python packages, which (apart from `hankel`) are standard stuff:
 - `numpy`
 - `pandas`
 - `scipy`
 - `dask`
 - `tqdm`
-- `scikit-image`
 - `matplotlib`
 - `seaborn`
 - `hankel`
 - `nose2` (or `pytest`, or another test runner)

-If you're using `conda`, a possible `conda` environment is in the `strobe_env.yml` file.
+If you need a place to start and you're using `conda`, a possible `conda` environment is in the `strobe_env.yml` file.
 To build this environment, do
 ```
   conda env create -f strobe_env.yml
 ```